pjlau/bible-scripture-llm/README.md

 ## Features
 - LLM integration
-- Database can be created t save the record
+- Database can be created to save the record
 - FastAPI: asynchronous and fast execution
 - ReactJS: server-side rendering allows React components to be rendered on the server and sent to the browser as fully rendered HTML